bavc/bavc-resources/docs/Technical Documentation/SANandPresRaidStartupAndShutdown.md

 ## PresRAID Startup

 * Power up the PresRAID by pressing the power button on the front left-hand side of the server
-  _Note: the SAN should be plugged into a UPS ideally_
+  _Note: the PresRAID should be plugged into a UPS ideally_
 * Wait about 15 minutes for things to start up

 ## PresRAID Shutdown